Generative Adaptation of Dynamics to Environmental Shifts via Weight-space Diffusion: Experiment

 \subsection{Main Results}

-\paragraph{PDE systems} We report the generalization performance on 4 PDE systems in Table~\ref{tab:main_result}, detailing the number of in/out-domain environments and the parameter size of models for each system during testing.
-Env-Adaptive methods, which adjust optimal weights for each environment, have significantly fewer parameters than the foundation models.
-Across nearly all systems, \texttt{EnvAd-Diff} achieves the best average performance, demonstrating its ability to model the conditional dependence of the predictive model on environments.
-Consequently, its small, environment-specific expert models outperform foundation models with hundreds of times more parameters.
-Furthermore, unlike other meta-learning approaches, \texttt{EnvAd-Diff} treats model weights holistically during generation, without forcing the retention of environment-shared components.
-This potentially expands \texttt{EnvAd-Diff}'s search space for improved generalization.
+\paragraph{PDE systems} We report the generalization performance on 4 PDE systems in Table~\ref{tab:main_result} and Appendix~\ref{app:stat_sig_analysis}, detailing the number of in/out-domain environments and the parameter size of models for each system during testing.
+The generative module of DynaDiff has approximately 380M parameters, while the predictive model at test-time has only 1M.
+Across nearly all systems, DynaDiff achieves the best average performance, demonstrating its ability to model the conditional dependence of the predictive model on environments.
+Its small, environment-specific expert models outperform foundation models with hundreds of times more parameters.
+Furthermore, unlike other meta-learning approaches, DynaDiff treats model weights holistically during adaption, without forcing the retention of environment-shared components.
+This potentially expands DynaDiff's search space for improved generalization while increasing the parameter size.
+In Appendix~\ref{app:generator_scaling}, we demonstrate that scaling up meta-learning baselines yields no comparable accuracy, confirming that DynaDiff’s superiority stems from its generative paradigm rather than mere parameter scaling.

-We also find that some models can outperform One-per-Env in specific environments.
+We also find that some generated weights can outperform One-per-Env in certain environments.
 This is likely due to the stochasticity of initialization and the training process, as One-per-Env models do not always converge to the optimal point.
 We illustrate this result with Cylinder Flow (2 environmental variables), as shown in Figure~\ref{fig:main_result_cy}.
-The overall SSIM of One-per-Env is close to 1, however, it exhibits suboptimal performance in certain regions (green box in Figure~\ref{fig:main_result_cy}).
-The FNO weights generated by \texttt{EnvAd-Diff} perform better than One-per-Env in some environments, even unseen ones.
-This suggests that \texttt{EnvAd-Diff} captures the manifold where the joint distribution of weights and environments lies, whereas the optimizer training process can fail to converge onto this manifold possibly due to getting stuck in local optima~\cite{sclocchi2024different}.
+The overall SSIM of One-per-Env is close to 1.
+However, it exhibits suboptimal performance in certain regions (green box in Figure~\ref{fig:main_result_cy}).
+The FNO weights generated by DynaDiff perform better than One-per-Env in some environments, even unseen ones.
+This suggests that DynaDiff captures the manifold where the joint distribution of weights and environments lies, whereas the optimizer training process can fail to converge onto this manifold possibly due to getting stuck in local optima~\citep{sclocchi2024different}.